Prerequisites

 Daring Greatly, Brené Brown

-No need to bring these books to training with you.
 Upon arrival, students will receive The Sacred Fig Reader, which will serve as the master course curriculum & guide.
-Please also buy The Four Agreements: A Practical Guide to Personal Freedom and bring it with you to training.
-You don't have to read it before you come, just bring it.
+If you didn't have time to finish The Four Agreements prior to training, please simply bring it with you to Bali (it's a tiny book), and you'll have time to read it at the start of training.

 Recommended Reading